citp/privacy-policy-historical/c/ca/cab/cabelas.com.md

 You may opt-out of our use of Google Analytics by visiting the Google Analytics opt-out page and installing the Google Analytics browser add-on, currently made available by Google at <https://tools.google.com/dlpage/gaoptout>.

-You may opt out of Yahoo's collection of analytics information outside of the Yahoo distribution network, by clicking on the following link: [http://info.yahoo.com/privacy/us/yahoo/opt_out/targeting/details.html.](http://info.yahoo.com/privacy/us/yahoo/opt_out/targeting/details.html)
+You may opt out of Yahoo's collection of analytics information outside of the Yahoo distribution network, by clicking on the following link: [https://info.yahoo.com/privacy/us/yahoo/opt_out/targeting/details.html.](https://info.yahoo.com/privacy/us/yahoo/opt_out/targeting/details.html)

-If you choose to opt-out out of our use of your information for direct marketing purposes, this does not remove your information from our data database entirely.
+If you choose to opt-out of our use of your information for direct marketing purposes, this does not remove your information from our data database entirely.
 We will retain your information to comply with our legal obligations, resolve disputes, and enforce our agreements.
 In addition, if you include your email in an order, you will continue to receive transactional messaging about your order status.

 If you are a registered user of the web site, you can manage many aspects of your registration information.
 If your information changes, you may correct or update the information by making the changes on our member information page.
 For security reasons, however, some parts of your information may not be changed online and may require you to call or write to us in order to verify your identity before such changes can be made.
 We will respond to your request within a reasonable timeframe.
 To request that we no longer use your information to provide our services, the removal of your testimonial, or the removal of your information from a blog or public forum, please contact us via our [Customer Service email address](mailto:https://cabelas.custhelp.com/app/ask;).

 INFORMATION ABOUT THE CLUB® Visa® PROGRAM
 The Cabela's CLUB Visa is issued by Capital One Bank (USA), N.A. ("Capital One").
-When you apply for a Cabela's CLUB Visa card on cabelas.com, we submit your information to Capital One to process your credit application.
+When you apply for a Cabela's CLUB Visa card, we submit your information to Capital One.
 To view Capital One's privacy notice, please [click here](https://www.capitalone.com/media/doc/corporate/english-privacy-notice.pdf).
+We may also share your information with Capital One or its designated service providers in order to offer you a Cabela's CLUB Visa Credit card.
+Communications related to these offers are monitored for quality and compliance purposes such that the individuals and vendors monitoring these communications may also receive access to the information shared as part of such offers.

 CHANGES TO THIS PRIVACY POLICY
 We reserve the right to modify this privacy policy at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our home page prior to the change becoming effective.